bubo0/leetcode/README.md

 2 what is difficult or easily overlooked in this kind of problem

 3 the common ways and insights of solving this kind of problem

+Further features:

+* difficulty
+* ID of each problem